rappasoft/laravel-livewire-tables/docs/columns/footer.md

 ## Using a filter as a footer

-As of version 2.7, you can use a filter as a footer.
+You can use a filter as a footer.

 ```php
 // Example filter